-In the typical American house with a central air conditioning system, there is no option to use outdoor air.
-In households where everyone is healthy, this is fine, but in households where someone has the new coronavirus or has been exposed to the virus, this can be dangerous.
-Reoccupying a building during the COVID-19 pandemic should not, in most cases, require new building ventilation systems.
-However, upgrades or upgrades to the ventilation system can increase the supply of clean air and dilute potential contaminants.
+In a typical American home with a central air conditioning system, there is no option to use outdoor air.
+This can be dangerous in households where someone has the coronavirus or has been exposed to it.
+Reoccupying a building during the pandemic does not usually require new ventilation systems, but upgrades or improvements to the existing system can increase the supply of clean air and dilute potential contaminants.
 When considering changes to HVAC systems and equipment, it is important to consult experienced heating, ventilation and air conditioning (HVAC) professionals.